sbibers/multi-pass-caesar-cipher/README.md

 Even: key = (i * 7 + 3) % 26
 Odd:  key = (i * 11 + 9) % 26
 ```

+## Security Note

+⚠️ **This is NOT cryptographically secure.**

+This algorithm is suitable for:
+- Learning about cryptography
+- Simple text obfuscation
+- Fun/educational projects

+**Do NOT use for:**
+- Passwords
+- Sensitive data
+- Financial information
+- Anything requiring real security

+For real security, use established encryption libraries like OpenSSL with AES.

 ## License